Social rules clash with reality for Iran's youth

 "If the aim of this conversation is resolving school issues or a planned marriage in the future, it would not pose any problem from religious viewpoint," it said.

-"However, if there is a strong probability that the continued conversation would cause one or both of the speakers to fall into the trap of affection, the act would not be religiously authorized."
+"However, if there is a strong probability that the continued conversation would cause one or both of the speakers to fall into the trap of affection, the act would not be religiously authorised."

-When scores of young Iranians took part over the summer in public water fights, apparently organized over social media, conservatives called it evidence of decadent western influence corrupting Iran's youth.
+When scores of young Iranians took part over the summer in public water fights, apparently organised over social media, conservatives called it evidence of decadent western influence corrupting Iran's youth.

 Ironically Ahmadinejad himself has expressed relatively liberal views.